-Nevertheless, it’s absolutely critical that an audit be performed when starting a new campaign.
-A well performed audit is a crucial step in understanding the current state of the website, and ascertaining it’s structural integrity.
+Nevertheless, it’s absolutely critical that an audit is performed when starting a new campaign.
+A well-performed content audit is a crucial step in understanding the current state of the website and ascertaining it’s structural integrity.

 So for those of you who are like me, and don’t want to spend days digging into a site, then our first Trello Tuesday is for you:

-Even though the search engines are totally focused on user experience and how your users engage with you, it doesn’t do any good to have a website that the engines cant read.
-This step focuses on taking the proper precautions to ensure the engines can read and understand you website.
+Even though the search engines are totally focused on user experience and how your users engage with you, it doesn’t do any good to have a website that the engines can’t read.
+This step focuses on taking the proper precautions to ensure the engines can read and understand your website.
 These steps and tools will allow you to do just that.

 I won’t go into everything here since it’s all are on the list, but the high points are the overall optimization, publishing frequency, and checking for any possible penalties that are currently holding the site back.